pcfx-devel/PC-FX_devcart/README.md

 ### GPIO Versus PIO

-My original idea was to emply PIOs to manage the bus, but there are delays in crossing between CPU and PIO (to access the CPU's memory), which hobbled performance.
+My original idea was to employ PIOs to manage the bus, but there are delays in crossing between CPU and PIO (to access the CPU's memory), which hobbled performance.
 However, it turned out that the GPIO access functions are also very fast, enabling the RP2040 to reach the apparent required speed.